IllDepence/slf_category_cards/README.md

 ## What is this?

-*Stadt, Land, Fluss* is the German name of a Game basically identical to what’s known in English as *Scattergories*.
+*Stadt, Land, Fluss* is the German name of a game basically identical to what’s known in English as *Scattergories*.
 This repository provides cards that depict categories for the game.

 ## Idea